emnh/rts/README.md

 - Don't store multiple user copies (something wrong with query I suppose)

 ## Component cleanup
  - Pure functions first!
-The point is to be reusable.
+The point is to be composable and reusable.
  - Add a prefix to allow multiple components or nest systems (which is recommended against).
  - Pages: What to do?
 Lifecycle implementation with start-page and stop-page?
    But this requires keeping the system and calling on it, plus dependencies are not really needed.
    Perhaps register with router component.
 Yes. start-page and stop-page must be called from routing component.
+ - Would be nice to have these features:
+  - Dependencies specified only once at point of usage (can be taken care of via macro)
+  - Array of component.
+Can use name prefix/suffix.
+  - Promise based dependency resolution.
+Hard.
+May cause terrible error messages.
+  - Differentiate between changing page (stop page1; start page2) and reload (stop page; start page).

 ## Authentication
  - Remove authentication for everything except lobby and multiplayer